 Currency exchange rate fluctuations can create volatility in our consolidated financial position, results of operations and/or cash flows.
 Because our consolidated financial results are reported in U.S. dollars, if we generate net revenues or earnings in countries whose currency is not the U.S. dollar, the translation of such amounts into U.S. dollars can result in an increase or decrease in our reported revenues, net income, financial condition and cash flows depending upon exchange rate movements.
-For the year ended December 31, 2016, 97% of our revenues originated from subsidiaries outside of the U.S. and were denominated in either the Canadian dollar or the Australian dollar.
-As a result, a material decrease in the value of these currencies relative to the U.S. dollar has had, and may have in the future, a negative impact on our reported revenues, net income, financial condition and cash flows.
+For the year ended December 31, 2016, 97% of our revenues originated from subsidiaries outside of the U.S. dollar has had, and may have in the future, a negative impact on our reported revenues, net income, financial condition and cash flows.
 Any currency controls implemented by local monetary authorities in countries where we currently operate could also adversely affect our business, financial condition and results of operations.